-- 1. in any PCC classroom, lab, office, or facility; - 2. in an on-campus residential unit, except in the on-campus residential unit of the individual who is at least 21 years of age, who legally owns the handgun, and when the handgun is secured in a holster in an approved storage device' - 3. in any non-privately owned or leased motor vehicle; or, - 4. in any other location and under any circumstances except as specifically permitted by this policy and by state and federal law.
+- 1. in any PCC classroom, lab, office, or facility; - 2. in an on-campus residential unit, except in the on-campus residential unit of the individual who is at least 21 years of age, or who is 18 years of age and in possession of a valid provisional license issued pursuant to K.S.A.
+75-7co3who legally owns the handgun, and when the handgun is secured in a holster in an approved storage device; - 3. in any non-privately owned or leased motor vehicle; or, - 4. in any other location and under any circumstances except as specifically permitted by this policy and by state and federal law.